 We ask that question every day at Continuing Education.
 As the University for Utah, we develop programs that connect you to the University throughout your life, from your first summer camp in second grade to your quest for even more knowledge throughout retirement.

 Our programs make a University of Utah education approachable, excite students about returning to the U, and keep minds and bodies active after retirement.
 This requires creativity in how we deliver classes, with an emphasis on flexibility and personalization.
 We are constantly adapting to bring the University of Utah to you in this 100-year learning journey.
-During this holiday season, we encourage you to consider financially supporting students who may not otherwise be able to continue their learning journey.
+If you are able, we encourage you to consider financially supporting students who may not otherwise be able to continue their learning journey.
 Your participation means so much to the community and the lifelong learners that we serve.

-Thank you for everything that you do to support Continuing Education and Community Engagement and the 100-year learning journey.
-We wish you a wonderful holiday season and hope to see you in class in 2020!
+Thank you for everything that you do to support Continuing Education and the 100-year learning journey.
+We hope to see you in a classroom soon!

 Return to the U students are non-traditional students, many of whom are now parents and/or working full-time.
 Adult learners fit school around their lives - taking classes, meeting advisers, and accessing student services around work and family obligations.
 The Return to the U scholarship pool will remove some of the financial barrier to degree completion for these students.